 Even if you end up telling someone about adoption and they’re not supportive, you’ll never be alone in your adoption journey.
 You’ll always have fellow birth moms, your adoption specialist and your child’s adoptive family to support you.
 If you share your adoption plan with someone and they’re a source of positivity for you, then they may make a good addition to your support system.

 Here are a few possibilities for what could happen after you tell someone about your adoption plan:

 If and when your family or friends support your adoption decision, show them how much their support means to you.
 Having a strong adoption support system will help you in many ways throughout the adoption process.

 You have likely spent a lot of sleepless nights struggling with your adoption decision, but what ultimately helped you decide that adoption was the right choice for your baby?
 Open up and explain what led you to this decision.
 Hopefully, they will then be able to see the situation from your perspective.

-If you feel comfortable, allow supportive members to be involved in your adoption plan.
+If you feel comfortable, allow supportive friends and family members to be involved in your adoption plan.
 Tell them it would mean a lot to you if they would help you select an adoptive family and be there with you at the hospital.
 Again, having that adoption support system can be very beneficial during this difficult time.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.